 \subsection{Relighting Human Models}

-Only a few methods in the literature tackle the problem of relighting humans from video data under static illumination. \citet{li2013capturing} create a relightable human mesh by estimating a low-frequency environment using Spherical Harmonics (SH).
-Some approaches target the problem of single-image relighting~\cite{ji2022geometry} and static pose~\cite{zheng2023learning} under unknown lights, which is an extremely ill-posed problem due to the high ambiguity between albedo and lighting.
+Only a few methods in the literature tackle the problem of relighting humans from videos under static illumination.
+Li et al.~\cite{li2013capturing} create a relightable human mesh by estimating a low-frequency environment using Spherical Harmonics.
+Some approaches target the problem of single-image \cite{ji2022geometry} and static pose \cite{zheng2023learning} relighting under unknown lights, which is an extremely ill-posed problem due to the high ambiguity between albedo and lighting.
 Relighting4D~\cite{chen2022_Relighting4D} extends Neural Body~\cite{peng2021_neural_body} to estimate geometry and reflectance, but can only replay the same sequence observed during training under new lights and is not able to generate new poses.
-RANA~\cite{iqbal2023rana} allows for pose control but assumes Lambertian reflectance, ignoring different material properties such as skin and clothes, and do not model cast shadows, which is a strong limitation for articulated humans.

-In contrast, our method performs intrinsic decomposition with space-varying BRDF, models global illumination, allows for pose control and novel lights, and offers an easy manner to edit the material properties of the learned actor.
+RANA~\cite{iqbal2023rana} allows for pose control but assumes Lambertian reflectance, ignoring different material properties such as skin and clothes, and does not model cast shadows, resulting in unrealistic renderings for articulated humans.
+In contrast, our method performs intrinsic decomposition with space-varying BRDF, models illumination and self-shadows, allows for pose control and novel lights, and offers an easy manner to edit the material properties of the learned neural actor.